nikolausj1/practical_ai/docs/edd.md

 - Static site with no backend
 - Front-end stack only: HTML, CSS, and light JavaScript
-- Hostable on static platforms (GitHub Pages, Netlify, Vercel)
+- Hostable on static platforms (Vercel)
 - Responsive design for desktop, tablet, and mobile
 - Google Analytics integration
 - Desktop-first approach with mobile accessibility